nsaladie/MP03_POO_Shop/README.md

 1) Create a LoginView
    - Design a user interface for employees to log in to the application securely.
 3) Create a ShopView
-   - Develop an interface presenting a menu with options to access different parts of the application, such as sales registration, product management, and inventory.
+   - Develop an interface presenting a menu with options to access different parts of the application, such as product management, and inventory.
 4) Create a CashView
    - Design a window displaying the total cash available in the store.
 5) Create a ProductView